 You have two choices.
-Of course, the quickest way is to ask your supplier directly, he should know the HS code of the products.
-And if you want to do it independently, you can simply check the database of "Harmonized System" as we advised.
+Of course, the quickest way is to ask the Chinese supplier directly, he should know the HS code of the products.
+And if you want to do it independently, you can simply check the database of “Harmonized System” as we advised.

 So now we can go to the next step since you have already found the HS Code: Figure out the tariff of your products.

-In order to find the tariff related to your product, you will need to fill a form with these informations.
+In order to find the tariff related to your product, you will need to fill out a form with this information.